 May as well get it over with…

 Ritsuka lifted his right hand, the hand with the Command Seals, Olga Marie called them, and formed a fist.
-Concentrating, Ritsuka started pouring his mana into the ritual circle and recited the words that Olga Marie had taught him.
+Concentrating, Ritsuka started pouring his magical power into the ritual circle and recited the words that Olga Marie had taught him.

 “For the Elements, Silver and Iron.
 For the Foundation, Stone and the Arbiter of Covenants.”

 Ritsuka could feel power leaving his body in a stream.
-The ground below him began to brighten as his mana mixed with the power of the Ley Point.
+The ground below him began to brighten as his Od mixed with the power of the Ley Point.

 “Let no man be my Master, as we trod the path to the future.
 Seal the gates of the four directions.
 Come forth from thy jeweled pinnacle and follow the exalted road leading to the Kingdom.”